UCLU/commerce_stock_reserve/README.txt

 Releasing reserved stock on cron
 --------------------------------
-The trade-off is that it introduces a risk of underselling, if stock remains "reserved" in customers' carts when sales are closed.
+There is a risk of underselling, if stock remains "reserved" in customers' carts when sales are closed.
 So this module lets you release old reserved stock during cron runs.
 The default is that reserved stock will be released from orders (carts) that have not been modified for more than half an hour.

 You can configure this at: admin/commerce/config/stock/reserve